NAO Robot Autonomous Ball Search and Kick System

 The system enables the robot to:

-- actively search for the ball when lost
+- actively search when the ball is not visible;

 Key Takeaways

-- Built a complete embodied AI system (perception + decision + control)
+- Built a complete embodied AI system that connects perception, decision, and control.

-- Gained hands-on experience with real-world robotic systems
+- Gained hands-on experience with debugging closed-loop robotic behavior.

-This project provided early exposure to closed-loop intelligent systems, which later influenced my research in autonomous driving and multi-agent perception systems.
+This project provided early exposure to closed-loop intelligent systems, which later influenced my research interests in autonomous driving, embodied perception, and multi-agent perception systems.